CloudLabs-MOC/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/CloudLabs.AI/Module_12_Lab.md

 1. From your lab computer, start a web browser, navigate to the [Azure portal](https://portal.azure.com), and sign in using the azure credentials provided in the Environment Details tab.

 1. From your lab computer, open another browser tab in the same session where azure portal is logged in, then copy this link -> https://github.com/Azure/azure-quickstart-templates/tree/master/demos/nested-vms-in-virtual-network , paste it in the new tab and select **Deploy to Azure**.
-This will automatically redirect the browser to the **Hyper-V Host Virtual Machine with nested VMs** blade in the Azure portal.
+This will automatically redirect the browser to the **Custom Deployment** blade in the Azure portal.

-1. On the **Hyper-V Host Virtual Machine with nested VMs** blade in the Azure portal, specify the following settings (**leave others with their default values**):
+1. On the **Custom Deployment** blade in the Azure portal, specify the following settings (**leave others with their default values**):

 * Replace the `DeploymentID` with the deployment Id given in environment details page